 7. Can I join my company pension scheme before 22?

 It is a legal requirement for your employer to offer you a workplace pension once you’re 22 and earning more than a set amount, but most employers offer them to younger people too.
 If your employer hasn’t automatically offered you a workplace pension, then you have a right to ask to join.
-If you earn more than £6,032 a year (around £116 a week) then they also pay in for you, so your pension pot will grow even faster.
+If you earn more than £6,240 a year (2020/21 rates) then they also pay in for you, so your pension pot will grow even faster.

 Starting early can make a huge difference, so try to get into the savings habit.
 If you save early on, you’re allowing your pension pot even more time to grow.